 In addition, the pathology department at Baptist employs state-of-the-art ancillary techniques whenever indicated, including immunochemistry, molecular pathology, and computer-assisted cytometry.
 Many of these technologies are available onsite, but all are available through Baptist's network of reference laboratories.

-Dr. Anamaria Andrei graduated from Carol Davila Medical School in Bucharest, Romania.
-After coming to the United States, she completed a pathology residency at Beaumont Hospital in Royal Oak, Michigan, followed by a fellowship in hematopathology at Wayne State University, Detroit Medical Center in Detroit, Michigan.
-She came to Baptist in 2007.
-She is board-certified in anatomic and clinical pathology and board eligible in hematopathology.
+Dr. Anamaria Andrei is originally from Romania and graduated from Carol Davila Medical School in Bucharest.
+Following her anatomic and clinical pathology residency at Beaumont Hospital in Royal Oak, Michigan, she was a hematopathology fellow at Wayne State University in Detroit, Michigan and joined Baptist in 2007.
+She is board-certified in anatomic and clinical pathology, and has a special interest in hematopathology and clinical pathology.

 Dr. Steven Bigler is originally from Utah and after completing medical school at the University of Utah, went to Seattle, Washington for a residency in anatomic pathology.
 Following residency and after working 4 years at the Veteran's Administration Medical Center in Seattle, he came to Jackson where he worked for 18 years at University Medical Center.
 He served as Chair of the Department of Pathology from 2005 to 2011.
 In January 2012 Dr. Bigler was very happy to join the staff at Baptist.
 He has a special interest in pathology of the male genitourinary tract, prostate cancer, and renal pathology.